Epes Randolph: Death and tribute

 On Wednesday, August 24, the flag was lowered to half mast on the Arizona State Capitol for the day upon news of his death.
 All trains and depots of the Arizona Eastern, Southern Pacific, and the Southern Pacific de Mexico railroad were draped in mourning until after the funeral.
 The executive board of the Retail Merchant's Association and the board of directors of the Chamber of Commerce passed resolutions requesting all members to close at 4 PM the following day.
 The Board of Supervisors of Pima County passed a resolution in honor of Randolph.
 University of Arizona president Dr. von KleinSmid wrote a tribute for Randolph on behalf of the officials and faculty of the University of Arizona.
 That night a Knights Templar service was held at 8 pm, followed by a Kadosh ceremony at midnight.
 Reported as "extremely brilliant and beautiful" and "performed only upon rarest occasions," Randolph was the first person to be honored with a Kadosh ceremony in Arizona.

 On Thursday, August 25, every business, store, and county office in Tucson closed at 4 pm.
 The Masonic temple was filled to capacity of 700 people for the 5 o'clock funeral rites.
 Tucson police had additional traffic officers on duty as a crowd of over 1000 gathered outside.
 Over 100 mourners, including the Arizona state Governor Thomas E. Campbell, state officials, Phoenix members of the Masons, and businessmen traveled by train from Phoenix to Tucson for the funeral.
 At 5 PM, all trains and every wheel in the shops of the Southern Pacific, Arizona Eastern and Southern Pacific of Mexico railroads stopped for one minute to mark his death.
 After the ceremony at the Masonic Temple, the funeral procession traveled to Evergreen Cemetery for interment.
 The funeral procession crossed the railroad tracks to the cemetery and a train was stopped as the funeral procession passed.
 Another Masonic ceremony, longer than the 5 o'clock ceremony, was held at the grave site.

 Named after Epes Randolph

 In 1908 The village of Randolph, California, was founded just south of Brea Canyon.

 The Epes Randolph Lodge No. 32 of Free & Accepted Masons was chartered on February 14, 1923, in Tucson, Arizona.

-Randolph Street in Huntington Park, California, and Randolph Way in Tucson, Arizona, are named for him.
+Randolph Street in Brea, California, Randolph Street in Huntington Park, California, and Randolph Way in Tucson, Arizona, are named for him.

-Randolph, Arizona located in Pinal County was founded in the early 1920s.
+Randolph, Arizona, located in Pinal County was founded in the early 1920s.

 Randolph Park, A 480-acre park in central Tucson created four years after Randolph's death was named in his honor.
 A bust, accompanied by four plaques detailing his life's work, is located near the park's center, at Camino Campestre and Randolph Way.